A “specially constructed vehicle” includes every type of vehicle that is required to be registered in this state that is:

 The title and registration will reflect the make of the vehicle as “SPCN” (specially constructed) and the year of the vehicle is determined by date construction is completed.

 The assigned ID number must be affixed to the vehicle by the owner as instructed by the DMV office.
-After installation, the VIN must be inspected by a police officer, DMV-CSR or certified safety inspector.

 In addition to the above procedures, all other title and registration requirements must be met, including payment of fees and sales tax.
 Sales tax is due on the amount paid for all parts, except for parts on which sales tax has already been paid.